Skip to Content

 Staying in the garden district is also a great idea if you are trying to avoid all the hustle and bustle of the French Quarter.

+This is where the locals come to listen to music.
 Frenchmen Street, on the edge of the French Quarter, boasts a fantastic live music scene.
-It is not as well known by the tourists as Bourbon Street but is frequented by locals looking for a stellar night out.
-However don’t expect it to be quiet, you’ll still want to book a table.
+It is not as well known by the tourists as Bourbon Street but is a stellar night out.
+However don’t expect it to be quiet, you’ll still want to book a table if you plan to eat.

 Some of my favorite music venues along here include Blue Nile, Café Negril, Maison, and The Spotted Cat for live jazz.
 There are also several delicious eateries in the area, such as The Three Muses and Dat Dog.

-No one should leave New Orleans without trying beignets (donuts) from the historic Café du Monde on Decatur Street.
+No one should leave New Orleans without trying beignets (donuts, pronouned ben-yay) from the historic Café du Monde on Decatur Street.
 This super popular place originated as a coffee stand, started by the Fernandez brothers back in 1942.

 They only serve two items: beignets and coffee.
-Their frozen Cafe Au Lait is absolutely out of this world and so refreshing on a hot summer day.
+Their frozen Cafe Au Lait is absolutely out of this world and so refreshing on a hot summers day.
+They also only take cash.

 An excellent way to shorten your time in line is to wait for takeout rather than a seat inside.
 The stand is open 24/7, so feel free to head over for some late-night snacks after a night out if you want to avoid the long lines during the day.